New to therapy or ready for a fresh start? Finding the right fit can make all the difference.

 During our first contact, we’ll have a relaxed chat (or email exchange) about what you’re seeking support with.
 It’s also a chance to get to know each other, ask questions and decide whether you’d like to book your first session.
 Just be yourself - we’ll take it from there.

 You’ll complete a short intake form so I can get to know your background and what you’d like to work on.
-If relevant, we might use a simple assessment to add a little more insight.
-We’ll set clear goals and find the approach that fits you best, creating a safe space where real change can begin.
+If relevant, we might use a simple assessment to add more insight.
+We’ll set goals and discuss the approach that fits you best, creating a safe space where real change can begin.

 3. Regular Sessions

-As therapy comes to an end, we’ll reflect on your progress, strengthen the insights and skills you’ve gained and plan practical ways to maintain positive change.
+As therapy comes to an end, we’ll reflect on your progress, expand on what you’ve learned and plan practical ways to maintain positive change.
 You’ll leave with a personal toolbox of strategies to help you feel confident, empowered and ready to continue your growth independently.

 FAQs